 By the Cauchy inequality,

 Then we can use standard log cut-off test functions to show that

 As in \cite{GG} or \cite{A-C}, this implies the one dimensional symmetry of $u$. \end{proof}

-In the following part of this section, we assume $u$ is a solution of \eqref{equation 0.1}, stable outside a compact set of $\R^2$. \begin{lem} For any $L>1$, there exists an $R(L)$ such that, there is no bounded component of $\{u=\pm1\}$ contained in $B_{R(L)}(0)^c$ with diameter smaller than $L$. \end{lem} \begin{proof} {\bf Step 1.} For any $R$ large, take a $\varphi\in C_0^\infty(\R^2\setminus B_R)$ and test the stability condition with $\varphi|\nabla u|$.
+In the following part of this section, we assume $u$ to be a solution of \eqref{equation 0.1}, and it is stable outside a compact set of $\R^2$. \begin{lem} For any $L>1$, there exists an $R(L)$ such that, there is no bounded component of $\{u=\pm1\}$ contained in $B_{R(L)}(0)^c$ with diameter smaller than $L$. \end{lem} \begin{proof} {\bf Step 1.} For any $R$ large, take a $\varphi\in C_0^\infty(\R^2\setminus B_R(0))$ and test the stability condition with $\varphi|\nabla u|$.
 After some integration by parts, we obtain

 On $\partial\Omega$, Hence \eqref{3.0.1} is transformed to

 Then we can use standard log cut-off test functions to show that which converges to $0$ as $R\to+\infty$.

 {\bf Step 2.} For any $\eta\in C_0^\infty(B_R(0)^c)$,